 It’s a good idea to start your investigation with the T-Con board, as one or more of the internal clocks failing is a regular cause of TV screen problems.

 Start by giving everything a good clean, preferably with compressed air or a non-static brush.
 It’s possible that dust in the connections can block the signal.

-The contacts should be a shiny gold or silver color.
-If they are dull and appear to have a rough, copper-like layer over them, this would indicate oxidation and therefore a new cable is recommended.
+If they are dull and appear to have a rough, copper-like layer over them, this would indicate oxidation, and therefore a new cable is recommended.

 See how to replace a T-Con on a Hisense TV in the video below.